HariPr555/Coffee_Quality_Analysis/README.md

 - **Impact of Defects on Total Cup Points by Processing Method**
     - There is a noticeable inverse correlation between defects and total cup points.
 As defects increase, total cup points decrease, especially for methods like Wet Hulling and Semi-Lavado.

+# Regional Analysis
+- **Comparison of Average Coffee Quality per KG by Continent**
+    - Africa leads in terms of average coffee quality per KG, followed closely by North America and Asia, with South America slightly trailing.
+This indicates that Africa has maintained consistency in high-quality coffee production, which correlates with their well-established farming techniques and favorable climate.

+- **Variety Distribution by Country**
+    - Colombia and Brazil dominate the coffee variety distribution landscape, followed by countries in Central America and Southeast Asia.
+The diversity of varieties is important for catering to different market tastes, with Latin American countries showing significant contribution.

+- **Production of Coffee Beans by Country**
+    - Ethiopia and Brazil continue to be the top producers, with Ethiopia showing particularly strong growth in 2023 compared to 2022.
+Central American and African countries show stable production.

+# Adhoc Analysis
+- **Average Coffee Quality by Altitude Range**
+    - Coffee grown at higher altitudes (above 2000m) shows the best quality, with the highest average cup points, while lower altitudes produce slightly lower scores.

+- **Total Defects by Moisture Range**
+    - Beans with 11-12% moisture content have the most defects, indicating that moisture control is crucial for minimizing defects.

+- **Total Defects by Processing Method**
+    - The Washed/Wet method shows the highest defect count, while Natural/Dry has fewer, suggesting certain methods are more prone to defects.

+ - **Total Defects by Year**
+    - Defects decreased from 2022 to 2023, indicating improvements in coffee quality management over time.

+# Insights
+- Aroma, Flavor, Aftertaste, Body and Acidity are key attributes that impact Coffee quality.
+- The “Double Anaerobic Washed” and “Honey, Mossto” processing methods consistently produce high-quality coffee, as evidenced by their high scores across all sensory attributes.
+- The “Castillo” and “Red Bourbon” varieties consistently produce high-quality coffee, as evidenced by their high scores across all sensory attributes.
+- Africa has the best average coffee quality score suggesting that they have optimized their production and processing methods.
+- The wide range of coffee varieties in Colombia, Guatemala, and Taiwan contributes to their high-quality scores.
+- Regions in high altitude produces good coffee quality scores.
+- Bean with moisture range more than 10% have more defects.
+- Wet washed bean has more defects.

+# Recommendations
+- **Focus on Higher Altitude Regions**: Coffee grown above 1500m generally has higher quality scores.
+Producers should consider sourcing beans from these regions to improve overall cup points.
+- **Control Moisture Content**: Reducing moisture content, especially keeping it below 11%, can help minimize defects and enhance the quality of the beans.
+- O**ptimize Processing Methods**: Given the high defect rate in the Washed/Wet method, transitioning to more controlled or alternative processing methods like Natural/Dry could improve quality.
+- **Monitor Defect Trends**: Continue tracking and reducing defects year over year.
+Regular audits of processing methods and environmental conditions can help maintain and improve coffee quality further.

+# Future Scope
+- **Expand Dataset**: Adding more recent data or expanding to include environmental variables (like climate and soil conditions) could provide deeper insights.
+- **Predictive Analysis**: Machine learning techniques could be used to predict coffee quality based on sensory attributes and processing methods.
+- **Sustainability Focus**: Addressing the steep drop in production shown in 2023 through sustainability initiatives and supply chain optimization could help stabilize coffee farming.